jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 ---
 created_at: 2015-06-24 22:35Z
 layout: post
-title: When Learning, Attitude Matters
+title: When Learning, Attitude and Approach Matter
 tags: [learning]
 ---